Terms & Conditions

 The buyer is the consumer placing the order and is hereinafter referred to as “the buyer”.

-The quoted price for the goods and services is the total price the buyer must pay.
-This price includes all fees and additional costs.
+The quoted price for the goods and services does not include one month paying termination period.
 The buyer shall not bear any additional costs the seller failed to inform the buyer about.

 4. Formation of Agreement